 My PhD students do serious math courses in real analysis, measure theoretic probability, nonlinear systems and statistical learning theory in the first year of the PhD program.
-The PhD student can enrol either in Electrical & Computer Engineering, or the Center for Applied Math or Mechanical & Aerospace Engineering.
-My current areas of interest include:
+The PhD student can enrol in Electrical & Computer Engineering, or Center for Applied Math or Mechanical & Aerospace Engineering.

 - Adversarial Sensing and Inverse Reinforcement Learning: How should cognitive radars autonomously reconfigure their measurement modes based on their Bayesian estimates?
 How to calibrate your adversary’s sensors capabilities and intent?
 How to detect cognition?
 We use micro-economics and inverse re-inforcement learning